Lipschitz Geometry of Mixed Pham-Brieskorn Singularities: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to his thesis advisor Professor Maria Ruas for helpful discussions and comments.
-This work was partially completed during a sandwich doctorate program in the Instituto de Matemáticas of the Universidad Nacional Autónoma de México at Cuernavaca, and the author would like to thank its community for their hospitality and support.
+The author is grateful to his thesis advisor, Professor Maria Ruas (in memoriam), for helpful discussions and comments.
+He also thanks Davi Medeiros for insightful conversations and for suggesting the argument applied in Theorem 6.8.
+This work was partially completed during a sandwich doctorate program at the Instituto de Matemáticas of the Universidad Nacional Autónoma de México at Cuernavaca, and the author would like to thank its community for their hospitality and support.